Professor of Architecture and Landscape Architecture; Director, Master of Real Estate Development Program

 The distance component of the curriculum is delivered through the University's online student learning platform CANVAS.
 Using CANVAS, students can view their lectures, work with team members on group assignments, ask questions and hold discussions with their professors and classmates, submit homework, download course materials and stay in touch with the program.

-Program Costs: AUMRED tuition is $58,500 for the two-year, six-semester program ($1,500 per credit hour for the 39-credit hour program, subject to change).
+Program Costs: AUMRED tuition is $58,500 for the 21-month, five-semester program.
 This amount covers tuition, required books and other instructional materials, university fees, lodging and lunches during Auburn residencies and on required field trips, international lodging for international field study and annual student memberships in the Urban Land Institute (ULI), Commercial Real Estate Development Association (NAIOP) and International Council of Shopping Centers (ICSC).

 The opportunity cost of attending AUMRED is ultimately less than similar programs because a student does not have to move to campus or give up current employment income.
 AUMRED‘s executive format allows students to work full-time while enrolled in the program.